 The soap will most likely be fully saponified and ready to dilute at this stage.
-But it’s better to be cautious than sorry, so before we commit to dilution, we’ll do a clarity test.
+But it’s better to be cautious than sorry, so before I commit to dilution, I’ll do a clarity test.

 Clarity (in conjunction with correctly metered lye) is an excellent indicator of thorough saponification.
 If your soap paste produces murky, diluted soap, it has not finished cooking.
 Cloudy soap* may indicate non-saponified oil (too much of this might cause your soap to go bad) and/or non-saponified lye (this can cause chemical burns).